 For questions or further information, contact the Office of Residence Life 413-782-1317 or via email at Angela.Marchio@wne.edu

 Each apartment is furnished by the University and has a kitchen with a range, sink, refrigerator, and storage cabinets.
 Furnishings vary according to the size of the accommodations and number of occupants and typically include the following items: upholstered chair(s) and/or couch, a coffee table and end table(s), lamps, twin bed, night stand, bureau, bookcase, desk and desk chair, kitchen table and chairs.
-Residents must bring their own dishware, cooking utensils, cleaning supplies, etc. Each apartment is wired for cable television access as well as wireless internet access, and each resident student has access to XFINITY ON CAMPUS, or campus television provider.
+Residents must bring their own dishware, cooking utensils, cleaning supplies, etc. Each apartment has wireless internet access, and each resident student has access to XFINITY ON CAMPUS, or campus television provider.
 XFINITY ON CAMPUS requires a Roku device.
 For more information about our campus television, and other topics, visit our Living on Campus page.

 Each apartment is filled to the designated capacity.
 If two or more individuals wish to reside in the same apartment, each person must submit his/her own application, providing the name(s) of the preferred roommate(s).